 Arguably, the best playing surface in the ACCC, Howard Lake Field is constructed of Tifton-Bermuda Sod, which the Pirates play on during the fall season.
 However, each November, Howard Lake Field is overseeded with Kelley Premium Turf Blend Ryegrass to maintain a plush green, bulls eye pattern for the spring season.
 The field, which typically plays fast, is cut at a 5/8 inch cutting height by a Jacobsen Tri-King 84 inch reel-type mower.
 The infield skin, which was recently re-surfaced in November of 2009, consists of a 60/40 ratio “infield mix”, which is actually a clay and sand mixture and topped with 2 inches of Turface MVP to give Howard Lake a light tan contrast against the bright green grass.
 Howard Lake Field’s grass and skin are manicured daily in order to maintain a safe, consistent, and true playing surface.

 Howard Lake Field has been the host of many historic Chattahoochee Valley baseball moments and is commonly known as one of the toughest places to play for its opponents.
-Since the break out season of 2003, the Pirates have amassed 161 home victories and a .749 winning percentage with the 2010 edition of the Pirates posting a school record and unprecedented 22-0 home mark, en route to the Pirates school record, 42 wins.
-Additionally, the 2007 club set the single season home win total at The Lake when they posted an amazing 24-4 home record that year.
-Furthermore, of Coach Adam Thomas’s 413 career wins, 212 have occurred at The Lake, with 6 of his milestone victories taking place here, the latest being win number 350 on March 16, 2010 versus Darton College.
+Since the break out season of 2003, the Pirates have amassed 236 home victories and a .782 winning percentage with the 2010 edition of the Pirates posting a school record and unprecedented 22-0 home mark, en route to the Pirates school record, 42 wins.
+Additionally, the 2014 ACCC Championship club set the single season home win total at The Lake when, they posted an amazing 26-2 home record last year.
+Furthermore, of Coach Adam Thomas’s 538 career wins, 262 have occurred at The Lake, with 6 of his milestone victories taking place here, the latest being win number 350 on March 16, 2010 versus Darton College.

 Along with tons of victories, there have been numerous milestones and great moments to take place at Howard Lake Field, included in that are several no-hitters.
-The latest coming on February 15, 2005 by Colby Elrod of Douglasville, Georgia in a 10-0 win over Faulkner University.
-Howard Lake Field has also been the home of several current and former Major League Baseball players, which include pitcher Danny Cox (St. Louis Cardinals), catcher Randy Hunt (St. Louis Cardinals), pitcher Tim Hudson (Oakland Athletics, Atlanta Braves), and pitcher Chuck James (Atlanta Braves, Washington Nationals, Minnesota Twins), not to mention numerous draft picks who had successful minor league careers.
-The latest coming following the 2010 and 2011 seasons in pitchers, Jeff Shields and Derek Varnadore, who were selected in the 7th round by the Arizona Diamondbacks and the 14th round by the Florida Marlins, respectively.
+The latest coming on February 1, 2014 in a combined effort by Kevin Moore of Mobile, Alabama and Mitch Shelby of Marietta, Georgia in a 16-0 win over LaGrange College.
+Howard Lake Field has also been the home of several current and former Major League Baseball players, which include pitcher Danny Cox (St. Louis Cardinals), catcher Randy Hunt (St. Louis Cardinals), pitcher Tim Hudson (Oakland Athletics, Atlanta Braves, San Francisco Giants), and pitcher Chuck James (Atlanta Braves, Washington Nationals, Minnesota Twins, New York Mets), not to mention numerous draft picks who had successful minor league careers.
+The latest coming following the 2014 season, as pitcher Nick Jones was taken in the 14th Round by the San Francisco Giants.